rutzsco/AZFunctions_Ingestion_Quickstart_v3/README.md

 ### Orchestrators
 The project contains orchestrators tailored for specific data types:
 - `pdf_orchestrator`: Orchestrates the processing of PDF files, including chunking, extracting text & tables, generating embeddings, insertion into an Azure AI Search index, and cleanup of staged processing data.
+- `non_pdf_orchestrator`: Orchestrates the processing of unstructured text files not in PDF format (Word, PowerPoint, HTML, etc.) including all steps listed above.
+- `audio_video_orchestrator`: Orchestrates the processing of audio & video files, including transcript generation using OpenAI's whisper model followed by chunking, extracting text & tables, generating embeddings, insertion into an Azure AI Search index, and cleanup of staged processing data.
+- `main_orchestrator`: General purpose orchestrator which determines file types and routes to the appropriate ingestion orchestrator.
 - `delete_documents_orchestrator`: Orchestrates the deletion of processed documents within your Azure Storage Account and Azure AI Search Index.

 ### Activities